WasatchPhotonics/Wasatch.VCPP/README.md

 There are basically four ways you can use WasatchVCPP:

 1. use WasatchVCPPWrapper.h to call precompiled WasatchVCPP.dll via C or C++
-2. use WasatchVCPPProxy to call precompiled WasatchVCPP.dll via C++
+2. use WasatchVCPP::Proxy to call precompiled WasatchVCPP.dll via C++
 3. compile WasatchVCPP.dll yourself, then call WasatchVCPP classes directly (or use either of the above methods)
 4. import WasatchVCPP classes into your own project, then call them directly